-Romero Law, APC has realized a number settlements and verdicts, and the following is a small sample that demonstrates the successful results that our experienced attorneys have achieved in various cases.
+Romero Law, APC, has realized a number of settlements and verdicts, and the following is a small sample that demonstrates the successful results that our experienced attorneys have achieved in various cases.

 Anchor Bay Entertainment, LLC v.
 John Yuka & Giulia Family Trust, et al.

 Cancellation of Fraudulent Transfer Documents and Trust Deeds for $10MM Property

 After the entry of a judgment for fraud as against a tortfeasor, the individual was found by the Court to have engaged in the fraudulent transfer of a certain piece of real property valued at time of trial in the range of $10 million.
 After extensive discovery and numerous pre-trial disputes related to expert witness testimony, the firm obtained total vindication at trial, with a finding that the transferor engaged in a fraudulent transfer in order to avoid creditors, and that an additional $3 million trust deed recorded as against the property was a fraudulent artifice.

 Both the fraudulent Quitclaim Deed and Trust Deed were cancelled by the Court after an exhaustive trial, the firm having dismantled the fraudulent scheme after years of abusive litigation and discovery practices intended to further the fraudulent scheme in question.

 STARZ Home Entertainment, LLC v.
 Lindsay Dunlap and Ember Entertainment